IntroCSCI/colorvisionproject-Arthur4017/README.md

 !!!Replace with a summary and examples of how input and output have been used effectively and appropriately!!!

-The user enters in a value in the format #rrggbb.
+The user enters in the name of the file that they would like to have checked for hex color values, the program will then output a list of potential hex color values.

 ### Decisions

 !!!Replace with a summary and examples of how multiple decision constructs have been used effectively and appropriately!!!

+Decision is used in the fileSearch() function  to determine: if the file reader is open, if any strings are located using the # to locate strings, and to place those strings into a vector.

-The primary decision construct determines if there is a value of the format #rrggbb.
-A secondary if statement identifies whether or not the value read into the program is a hex value.
+Decision is used in the isHexColor() function to  identify whether or not a string is a hex color.

+Decision is used in the isRed() function to determine whether or not a hex color has any amount of the color red.

 ### Iteration

 !!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!

-The program uses multiple loops to iterate through an array and a vector.
+The program uses a sinlge while loop to repeat the process of placing potential hex color values into a string, and thereafter into a vector.

-I had some help from Todd Gibson with authoring another loop to replace the for loop that I had written initially.

 ### File Input and Output

 !!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!

-There is code written for opening a file and reading from the file but I decided to focus my efforts on the user interaction for the deliverable so that code is ultimately untested.
-The program should be able to open a css file and read in any value of the format #rrggbb.
+The file input/output stream now works as intended.

 ### Arrays/Vectors

-*Coming in version 0.2*
+A vector is returned from a function.
+The vector is created to hold a list of potential hex values.

 ### Functions

-*Coming in version 0.2*
+Each separate task that the program does is now broken up into functions.

 ### Classes